 The following is an overview of six ways a cloud-based communications solution helps you deliver the best continuity of care.

 A cloud-based system limits the amount of physical hardware you need to have on site to manage operations and communications.
-Thus, you have greater scalability to adapt to patient needs whether the health environment is stable or impacted by a pandemic.
+Thus, you have greater scalability to adapt to patient needs.

 You don’t have to buy, sell, and move equipment to adjust the size and scope of your team and practice.
 You also don’t need extra office space to hold all the equipment that it would take to run an on-premise solution.
 Instead, your communications system easily scales to match your current needs and circumstances.